nbro/learning-long-range-perception/code/simulation/README.md

 ## Stop recording

 The robot will keep roaming the environment until the controller is stopped.
-To stop the controller, you just press control + C (and the robot should stop).
+To stop the controller, you just press <kbd>control + C</kbd> (and the robot should stop).
 Similarly, you should also stop the recording of the bag file.
 After having stopped recording, you should see a `.bag` file under the folder you had started recording.
 This `.bag` file will be converted to a `.h5` file, which will represent the training and test datasets.

 ## Create the dataset

-To create the training and test datasets (to train a neural network), you will need to install several dependencies first.
+To create the training and test datasets (to train a neural network), you will need to install several dependencies.
 First, you should have `pip` (for Python 2.7) installed.
-Then you should install `virtualenv`, create a virtual environment (with Python 2.7) and source it.
+Then you should install `virtualenv`, create a virtual environment (with Python 2.7) and source it (e.g. `source /venv/bin/activate`, where `venv` is the name of your virtual environment).
 Then issue the following command to install all the required dependencies both to create the dataset and to train and test the model

     pip install -r requirements.txt